 If none of the store-bought options are for you, you can easily make your own tortillas, following my Easy Cassava Tortilla Recipe.
 You only need cassava flour (the finer the better), extra virgin olive oil, water and salt.
 From 100 grams of cassava flour you will make two big tortillas (about 8-9″ each).
 There are many recipes online for lectin-free tortillas, but this one will work best because they are pliable and will not break when folded, can be stored and used later, can be frozen and reheated and they have minimal ingredients, no gums or other additives.

 Now that we have our lectin-free tortillas sorted, let’s see what we can fill them with, although I’m sure you can come up with your own delicious filling.

 The lectin-free filling

 - Scrambled eggs.
-Use pasture raised eggs, season with your favorite herbs (I like chives, dry are perfect if you don’t find fresh).
-Make the scrabmbled eggs with extra virgin olive oil or avocado oil.
+Use pasture-raised eggs, season with your favorite herbs (I like chives, dry are perfect if you don’t find them fresh).
+Make the scrambled eggs with extra virgin olive oil or avocado oil.
 I like to add a little bit of cold water when I beat the eggs and add salt and pepper only after they are cooked (a tip from Jamie Oliver).
 Two eggs will be more than enough for two sandwiches.

 - Olives.
 Slice a few compliant olives, I love kalamata.